1.1.1 Purpose of the Blueprint

 Broadening the spectrum of monitored contaminants to include chemicals studied in Canada under the Chemicals Management Plan (CMP), supports public health efforts by territorial, provincial, and federal risk management groups to take action on chemicals found to be harmful to people and their environment.

-The core biomonitoring program would continue to measure legacy contaminants (POPs and heavy metals including mercury, lead, cadmium and selenium) in human tissue and traditional/country foods to ensure comparability with earlier datasets to be used in trend assessments and to fulfill Canada’s commitment to monitoring these contaminants under international agreements.
+The core biomonitoring program would continue to measure Schedule A (legacy contaminants such as POPs and heavy metals including mercury, lead, cadmium and selenium) in human tissue and traditional/country foods to ensure comparability with earlier datasets to be used in trend assessments and to fulfill Canada’s commitment to monitoring these contaminants under international agreements.
 Northerners continue to be exposed to legacy contaminants through the consumption of traditional/country foods.
 See Schedule A for a list of legacy POPs for continued monitoring.

-Monitoring by the NCP also includes new and emerging contaminants that need assessment and monitoring to determine if they are present in the Arctic environment and in human tissues given their persistent and bioaccumulative properties and their ability to be transported long distances into the Arctic.
+Monitoring by the NCP also includes Schedule B contaminants (new and emerging contaminants) that need assessment and monitoring to determine if they are present in the Arctic environment and in human tissues given their persistent and bioaccumulative properties and their ability to be transported long distances into the Arctic.
 It is expected that a number of chemicals measured under the CMP will meet these criteria and thus should be monitored under the NCP.

 Schedule B contains a list of additional/emerging contaminants that are known to fall within the NCP’s mandate.
 Several new contaminants have already been included or nominated as potential candidates for regulation under UNEP’s Stockholm Convention and the UNECE 1998 Aarhus Protocol on Persistent Organic Pollutants (POPs).